• Home

 When should you top your tomato plants?

-You can top your tomatoes in late summer so the existing fruits have time to ripen.
+You can top your tomatoes in late summer so the existing fruits have time to mature.
 I start doing this anywhere from 4-6 weeks before our average first frost date.

 Should I cut dead leaves off my tomato plant?

 Yes.
-It’s good practice to prune off the dead leaves regularly to keep your plant healthy, and prevent the spread of disease.
+It’s good practice to cut dead leaves off your tomato plant regularly to keep it healthy, and prevent the spread of disease.

 When should I thin my tomato plants?